 Biennials & Perennials

 The fall is also a great time to start your biennial and perennial plantings.
-Biennial crops (2 years life cycle) like onions/leeks, garlic, and swiss chard only flower in the second year and are hardy enough to survive frost conditions.
+Biennial crops (2 years life cycle) like onions/leeks, garlic, and swiss chard only flower in the second year and are hardy enough to survive frost.

 Planting them in the fall will give them a head-start for the following year’s crop and allow them to establish a healthy root system.

-Finally, transplanting berry bushes and other perennial vegetables or perennial herbs is an excellent thing to do in autumn because it gives these plants extra time to get acclimatized, with the possibility of getting a good harvest the very next year.
+Transplanting berry bushes and other perennial vegetables or herbs is an excellent thing to do in autumn because it gives these plants extra time to get acclimatized, with the possibility of getting a good harvest the next year.

-- Make a list of all the crops that you can grow in your garden this fall.
+- Make a list of all the crops you can grow in your garden this fall.

-- Read more about how to do this on the Gardening for all Four Seasons blog.
+- Read about how to do this on the Gardening for all Four Seasons blog.

 - Attend the next Monthly Garden Planning Session